Permafrost/Tundra/SERVICES.md

     this thread.
   * `thread` is the actual `java.lang.Thread` object itself.
 * `$threads.length` is the number of items returned in the `$threads` list.

 ---

+### tundra.thread:sleep

+Sends the currently executing thread to sleep (temporarily cease execution) for the specified duration, subject to the precision and accuracy of system timers and schedulers.

+#### Inputs:

+* `$duration` is an [ISO8601] XML duration for which the current thread should sleep.

+---